jed709/jed709.github.io/index.md

 Bayes factor type: BFoneSample, JZS
 ```

 According to our trusty rules of thumb, the evidence here is pretty solid: A difference between groups is favored over a null model by a factor of about 17.
-But where exactly do we derive this from?
-Does this Bayes Factor provide a full picture of our belief in the effect?
-Probably not.

-To demonstrate this, it might help to know what our posterior for this test would actually look like.
-Let's repeat this test, but this time we'll generate a posterior
-distribution and save it as a variable.
-For the purposes of this example, we'll draw 10000 samples from the posterior.
-Because
-sampling from the posterior is an iterative process, the samples drawn will vary slightly everytime this test is repeated, even if
-we are working with the exact same dataset.
-To ensure we all get the exact same values, I include a call to `set.seed()` before
-running the test.
+Simple and intuitive.
+But what if we had a slightly more nuanced question about the data - perhaps something like "_what_ is the difference between conditions?"
+We could do this using parameter estimation.
+To do so, we'll first have to create a posterior distribution we can work with.
+For simple designs, this is possible with the `BayesFactor` package.
+Here's how:

 ```R
 set.seed(999)